 Students may be afraid to answer because they fear their answers are wrong, which shows the teacher and the rest of the class that they did not understand the question.

-EduKitchen posed the question to teachers as to why some students may find Math really hard.
-Their answers focused on two main categories; teacher influence and student expectations.
+EduKitchen posed the question to teachers as to why some students may find math really hard.
+The answers focused on two main categories; teacher influence and student expectations.

 Read on and then let us know whether you agree or disagree with what teachers had to say in the comment section below.